y-sunflower/plotjs/docs/guides/javascript/index.md

 )
 ```

-This allows you to write JavaScript in a separate file so that you can have a code formatter (prettier, etc), code completion, syntax highlighting, and so on.
+This allows you to write JavaScript in a separate file so that you can have a code formatter (prettier, etc.), code completion, syntax highlighting, and so on.
 This is what is recommended to do if you're writing a significant amount of code.

 ## Advanced usage